 This isn't necessarily a bad thing, and it's not always due to an actor lacking acting skills or acting range.

-Most of the time, they're actually quite good at acting—but they acted so well in a particular role that they become typecasted.
-It's almost like these actors are so uniquely identifiable as a given persona that they become their own character franchise.
+Sometimes, they're actually quite good at acting—but maybe they acted so well in a particular role that they've become typecasted.

-10. Dwayne "The Rock" Johnson
+15. Dwayne "The Rock" Johnson

 Dwayne Johnson is a pro-wrestling champion turned Hollywood celebrity who carried his wrestling alias—first "Rocky" and then "The Rock"—from the ring to the big screen.